ndwhite/PTC-guided-assembly/README.md

 ## Masking and creating contigs:	Samtools v1.10; Bedtools v2.29.2
 Altered from Ryan Schott's script (Schott RK, et al. 2017.
 Targeted capture of complete coding regions across divergent species.
 Genome Biology and Evolution 9: 398–414.).
+Need to have both "python depth_of_coverage_impl2.py" and "depth_of_coverage.py" in the same spot.

     module load samtools/1.10
     module load bedtools/2.29.2